- Products

 Devices are getting smarter.
 You will find biometrics machines connected to your company’s HR management software to help human resource professionals; fitness trackers can now send your health or activity data to a mobile app.
 Even your dog with a biochip implanted in his body is traceable online.

 The list of devices connected to the Internet is no longer limited to just desktops, laptops, and smartphones.
-The Internet of Things (IoT) is the technology that allows devices from lightbulbs to refrigerators to connect to the Internet.
+The Internet of Things (IoT) is the technology that allows devices from lightbulbs to refrigerators to connect to the Internet and it allows for more and more of our world to be interconnected!

 This article covers what is Internet of Things, why it is used, the history of Internet of Things, IoT solutions, infrastructure, cloud-smart devices, and the future of IoT.